For ALL New or Prospective Members

 After Orientation, new members with prior sailing experience can skip introductory classes and fast track to verbal and on-water testing.
 At the boathouse, ask to speak with the dockmaster on duty; we can discuss your sailing background and usually arrange for a test immediately.

 Need a refresher?
 Experienced members are welcome to take any of our classes.

 Sailing On Your Own

 When you’re ready to go sailing, bring your membership card and a Mercury mainsail to the dockhouse, and our dockstaff will sign you out.
 If the wind is too strong, or if you want some additional practice with a more experienced sailor, we can help pair you with a volunteer for informal instruction.
 We are open for sailing seven days a week, except in extreme conditions.
 Boats are available on a first-come basis, though running out is almost unheard-of.

 After getting your feet wet, hone your skills with intermediate and advanced classes.
 Experience our dinghy, keel, and windsurf fleets, explore the lagoon on a kayak or paddleboard, try your hand at friendly, competitive sailing, or join our volunteer faculty.
-These communal activities bring some members back to CBI every season for years or decades on end.
+Join Women’s Sailing and Racing, a volunteer organzied group, that is open to all levels of experience.
+You can stay up to date on meet up days by joining their Google Group here and checking our calendar.
+These communal activities bring members back to CBI every season for years or decades on end.